-As the Charleston Regional Business Journal reports, the Charleston region needs about 7,500 new housing units to keep up with population growth but hasn’t reached that level of construction since 2006.
+As the Charleston Regional Business Journal recently reported, the Charleston region needs about 7,500 new housing units to keep up with population growth but hasn’t reached that level of construction since 2006.
 As a result, more people are renting where they live, even though the market is relatively affordable to buy in.

 Key Market Stats:

 - 47% of the households in Charleston are renter-occupied.

 - Neighborhoods in Charleston with the highest rents include Downtown Charleston, Harleston Village, and South of Broad where rents average $2,875 per month.